 His best work, I'd say, was Blackadder.
-There's also Mr. Bean, and Scooby-Doo, and Johnny English, and voice work in The Lion King.
+There's also Mr. Bean; and Scooby-Doo; and Johnny English; and a minor role in Four Weddings and a Funeral; and voice work in The Lion King.

-Well, I mainly know him from the Ghostbusters movies.
-But I suppose I've seen a bit of his work on Saturday Night Live.
-And The Blues Brothers, The Great Outdoors, My Stepmother Is An Alien, My Girl, and probably some other stuff.
+I know him from the Ghostbusters movies; and I've seen a bit of his work on Saturday Night Live; and there's The Blues Brothers; and The Great Outdoors; and My Stepmother Is An Alien; and My Girl; and probably some other stuff.
 Also voice work in The Gift of Winter and Legends of Oz: Dorothy's Return.